AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 Environment variables are set in **.env** and read by the system.

    * Make sure you have a Docker machine up and running.
-   * Make sure your current working directory is "forms-flow-webapi".
+   * Make sure your current working directory is "forms-flow-api".
    * Rename the file **sample.env** to **.env**.
    * Modify the configuration values as needed.
 Details below,